 The Housing & Support Services team will offer services to residents on-site and off-site, thru one-to-one contacts and group learning situations.
 The types of services that will be available are: assessment and evaluation, access to 24/7 crisis intervention, personal service coordination, and teaching of independent living skills.
 Services related to advocacy, referral and assistance with housing, employment and benefits, emergency food and clothing, money management, transportation assistance, health and recovery services, peer support, and housing search are all part of the supportive services offered.
 Regular meetings with tenants will be scheduled on a weekly basis and/or will occur with each resident not less than once a month.
-Meetings with residents may also include family members and other service team members working with residents.
-There will be community- and complex-based social opportunities with a goal of reducing isolation and increasing a sense of inclusion in the community.
+Meetings with residents.
+There will be community and complex-based social opportunities with a goal of reducing isolation and increasing a sense of inclusion in the community.

-MHSA service teams are the primary service providers for the Kestrel Ridge site.
+MHSA service teams are the primary service providers for the Palm Valley Apartment site.
 These teams are multi-disciplinary in approach and are comprised of behavioral health specialists, mental health clinicians, peer recovery specialists, psychiatric nurses, and a psychiatrist.
-The teams offer, wrap-around funding, recovery-oriented, client-driven, culturally competent services designed to provide an integrated service experience for service recipients and their families.
+The teams offer wrap-around funding, recovery-oriented, client-driven, culturally competent services designed to provide an integrated service experience for service recipients and their families.
 The MHSA full service partnership teams also provide 24/7 crisis response services.
-MHSA teams will be the primary service providers for most of the residents living in the apartments and other BHRS/contractor programs may also provide service to the target population.
+MHSA teams will be the primary service providers for most of the residents living in the apartments as well as other BHRS/contractor programs which also provide services to the target population.